 What Is Trauma?

-When people hear the word trauma, they often think of extreme or catastrophic events—war, abuse, natural disasters, or serious accidents.
-While those experiences absolutely can be traumatic, this narrow definition leaves many people wondering, “If nothing that extreme happened to me, why do I still feel this way?”
+When people hear the word trauma, they often picture extreme events—war, abuse, natural disasters, or serious accidents.
+And yes, those experiences can absolutely be traumatic.
+But this narrow view leaves many people asking:

 Trauma Is About Impact, Not Intent